-8 Foreign Language Option
+8. Foreign Language Option

 We recognise that many students who have studied a foreign language may be keen to maintain and develop their language skills during their studies of materials.
 We are pleased to offer the possibility of taking a Foreign Language Option as part of your degree programme.
-The Language Centre (www.lang.ox.ac.uk) offers a range of courses in Arabic, Chinese (Mandarin), French, German, Italian, Japanese, Russian, Portuguese and Spanish in a variety of formats.
+The Language Centre (www.lang.ox.ac.uk) offers a range of courses in Arabic, Dutch, French, German, Greek, Italian, Japanese, Mandarin, Portuguese, Russian and Spanish in a variety of formats.
 In the 2nd year, if taking a language course as the Foreign Language Option you would need to enrol for one of the Fast Track courses offered by the Language Centre.

 The Department may fund the cost for, normally, up to 10 students to attend one of these courses.
 The courses are fast paced and are intended for those who are highly motivated, can commit to regular attendance (80% requirement), are prepared to spend a substantial amount of time each week on follow-up and preparatory work, and are confident that they will not encounter workload problems later in the year.
-The courses consist of classes for 3 hours per week with 2 hours of independent study throughout all three terms.